Notes to the company accounts

 The SDFI is exempt from income tax in Norway.
 The SDFI is registered for value-added tax (VAT) in Norway.
 Virtually all the SDFI’s sales of oil and gas products from its activity take place outside the geographic scope of Norway’s VAT legislation (continental shelf and exports).
 The SDFI invoices these sales to the buyer free of tax.
 At the same time, the SDFI can deduct any VAT incurred on invoiced costs relevant to its activity.

 The SDFI is covered by the state’s overall risk management.
-Financial instruments are used as part of Statoil’s optimisation of gas sales.
+Financial instruments are used as part of Equinor’s optimisation of gas sales.

 Financial instruments are valued according to the lowest value principle, unless stated criteria have been met.
 Unrealised losses relating to financial instruments are recorded as expenses.
-Unrealised gains are recorded as income if all the following criteria are met: the instrument is classified as a current asset, is part of a trading portfolio as regards resale, is traded on an exchange, authorised marketplace or similar regulated market abroad, and has diverse ownership and liquidity.
-Portfolio valuations are used as a basis where this, based on the financial instruments, is considered to be the most sensible approach, and where the portfolio is balanced in volume and time.
+Portfolio valuations are used as a basis where this, based on the nature of the financial instruments, is considered to be the most sensible approach, and the portfolio is balanced in volume and time.
 Eliminations are carried out where legal rights exist to offset unrealised losses and gains, or where deposits/margins that correspond with the market value of the derivatives have been paid and capitalised.
 Gains are otherwise recognised upon realisation.

 Financial instruments that are not current assets follow the valuation rules for fixed assets.